Using Fortanix Data Security Manager for Percona MySQL Encryption at Rest

 Cryptographically secure generation and secure management of encryption keys are required for the true security of data at rest encrypted by MySQL.
 Fortanix Data Security Manager (DSM) with its KMIP support provides a secure and flexible solution.

 Percona Server for MySQL KMIP authenticates to a KMIP-enabled key management server using the client certificate.
-Fortanix DSM supports clients/apps to authenticate using an API Key, app ID, and Certificate, or only a Certificate.
+Fortanix DSM supports clients or apps to authenticate using an API key, app ID, and certificate, or only a certificate.

 2.0 Configure Fortanix DSM